 Today time is more valuable than ever, and we know how difficult and time-consuming buying a new camera can be.
 There are hundreds of models in the market.
 If you are like us you would want to understand all characteristics and read a ton of reviews.
 Or even test and compare different cameras to decide which one you like the best.
 But very few people have enough time to perform their research so extensively.

 Luckily you came across our guide.
-Our team has spent countless hours researching and testing and narrowed down the selection to just five cameras.
+For this purpose, our team has spent countless hours researching and testing and narrowed down the selection to just five cameras.
 These are currently the best deal on the market for recording lectures.
 We have compiled our list so that there is a camera for any budget.
 Also, each one has an outstanding price/performance ratio.
 You can’t go wrong with any of them.
 If you are in a hurry you can just go with the recommended one.
 But if you want to go to details about all products please keep reading our guide.

-Why record lectures?
+Why record your classes?

 The pandemic of early 2020 has really boosted working from home through the roof.
 Distance education was no exception.
 Professors and teachers as well as students all had to adapt to this new reality.
 These circumstances led us to acknowledge that not only is distance learning with the help of modern-day technology entirely possible but can also provide some benefits over traditional methods if done the right way.
 One of the methods that really cannot be missed when we speak about distance education is recording lectures.

 I remember from my University days that some professors had already been recording their lectures.
 I really cannot emphasize that enough how helpful it was for me to rewatch some of them.
 You know that as a student it is sometimes difficult to follow and understand everything when hearing the subject for the first time.
 But if you have an option to participate in a lesson and let it settle at home.
 Then rewatch the same lesson, you memorize and understand that subject on a much deeper level.
 This is the kind of knowledge that any teacher should hope to achieve with their students.
-Also, once you recorded content it will be there to stay and students will be able to rewatch as many times as they like.
+Also, once you recorded the content it will be there to stay and students will be able to rewatch as many times as they like.

 The other reason is if you are recording your lectures for an online course where the quality of your video and sound should be no less than perfect if you want to get overall good reviews and have as many people enroll your course as possible.